 This web page shows only a small excerpt of our Eavelley research.
-Another 173 words (12 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Eavelley History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Eavelley History in all our PDF Extended History products and printed products wherever possible.

 Eavelley Spelling Variations

-and later Anglo-Norman documents.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
+Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Eavelley include Everley, Eveleigh, Eveley, Evelley, Everlie and others.

 Early Notables of the Eavelley family (pre 1700)